hsamuelson/CiphR/README.md

 # CiphR
-## Ciphr is a Collection of Ciphers for The R-Programming Language
+## Ciphr is a simple encryption library for the R-Programming Language
-Ciphr was created for a Independent Study on Cyber Security and Encryption, with a focus on Encrytion algorithms.
-Ciphr is the culminating product of the course.
+CiphR was created for an Independent Study on Cyber Security and Encryption, with a focus on Encryption algorithms.
+CiphR hopes to provide a library which allows students to learn how ciphers and encryption algorithms work.
 ## Installation:
 If you dont have devtools already: <br>
 ```